Child Sexual Abuse: Guidelines on Prosecuting Cases of Child Sexual Abuse

 - the account given was inconsistent;

-- the victim 'voluntarily' returned to the alleged abuser; ,li>the victim has a learning disability or mental illness;
+- the victim 'voluntarily' returned to the alleged abuser; the victim has a learning disability or mental illness;

 - the victim is perceived as consenting to sexual activity;

-- the victim has previously told untruths about other matters; and,li>the victim has been, or is, abusing drink or drugs.
+- the victim has previously told untruths about other matters; and the victim has been, or is, abusing drink or drugs.

-- Prosecutors must check with the police and the CPS Case Management System (CMS) to see whether there are any pending allegations involving the same victim or suspect(s) or previous allegations which have been NFA'd.
+Prosecutors must check with the police and the CPS Case Management System (CMS) to see whether there are any pending allegations involving the same victim or suspect(s) or previous allegations where there has been no further action.
 A note that this has been done should form part of the formal review even where the response is negative.
 If there are any such allegations or pending prosecutions then the details should be obtained to see if there are any links or similarities to the on-going case.
 Prosecutors should therefore consider whether they should be tried together and seek joinder.
-(See paragraph 73).
-Where appropriate the guidance on reconsidering a prosecution decision as part of the case building process should be addressed and CCP approval obtained as necessary.
+Where appropriate the guidance on reconsidering a prosecution decision as part of the case building process should be addressed and Chief Crown Prosecutor approval obtained as necessary.
 A full endorsement on CMS following the consideration of any subsequent material provided by the police is an essential part of the formal review.

-- In 2012, the Office of the Children's Commissioner in England (OCCE) began an enquiry into child sexual exploitation in gangs and groups.
-The interim report of this enquiry (I thought I was the only one, the only one in the world) outlines a list of vulnerabilities which may be present in children prior to abuse and a further list of signs and behaviours generally seen in children who are already being sexually exploited.
-Prosecutors should consider whether the victim whose evidence they are considering demonstrates any of these factors.
+Prosecutors should consider whether the victim whose evidence they are considering demonstrates any of the list of vulnerabilities below.
 Whilst the absence of any of these characteristics does not mean that an allegation of exploitation is unlikely to be true, their presence may assist the prosecutor in forming an overall view in the case.
-The OCCE listed the following (pages 51-52 in the interim report, November 2012):

 Typical vulnerabilities in children prior to abuse